DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 Every version is expected to be **complete and functional on its own**, with no reliance on files in other version directories.
 This means each version folder might have its own `index.html`, its own set of components, styles, and utilities.
 IFD provides clear file organization guidelines for this; for example, a version folder may contain a structured sub-tree of components, services (for API clients), utils, and CSS, all self-contained.

 **In Vibe Coding Mode:**

+The following describes how version management and code generation work when using vibe coding mode for rapid prototyping:

-- AI automatically creates new version directories
+- **Automatic Version Management:** AI automatically creates new version directories when you request new iterations, handling all file organization without manual intervention
-- User describes features, AI implements directly
+- **Natural Language Implementation:** User describes features in plain language, and the AI implements them directly in the codebase without requiring coding knowledge
-- Version isolation happens automatically
+- **Seamless Version Isolation:** Version isolation happens automatically behind the scenes, ensuring each iteration remains independent without user configuration
-- Focus remains on functionality, not code structure
+- **Functionality-First Focus:** Focus remains purely on whether the application works as intended, with code structure and quality concerns deferred to later consolidation

 **In Air-Gapped Mode:**

+These practices ensure controlled, deliberate development when working in air-gapped mode for production-quality code:

-- Developer manually manages version directories
+- **Manual Version Control:** Developer manually manages version directories, creating new folders and copying files forward with full visibility into the structure
-- Code is deliberately copied/modified between versions
+- **Deliberate Code Migration:** Code is deliberately copied and modified between versions, allowing selective incorporation of proven features and improvements
-- Developer ensures clean separation and architecture
+- **Architectural Oversight:** Developer ensures clean separation of concerns and maintains architectural integrity throughout the version progression
-- Focus includes both functionality and code quality
+- **Dual Focus on Function and Quality:** Focus includes both delivering functionality and maintaining code quality standards from the start, balancing speed with sustainability

 ##### Version 0.1: The Foundation